Firefighter Recruitment

 Firefighters at the City of Spruce Grove must meet one of two schedules.
 The qualifications for each schedule vary.
 You must meet the following minimum qualifications on the date you submit your application.

-• Hold a valid Class 4 drivers licence.
-A valid Class 3 drivers licence and Air Brake (Q) endorsement must be completed by start date and is a condition of employment.
+• Hold a valid Class 5 Drivers License.
+A valid Class 4 and 3 Drivers License and Air Brake (Q) endorsement must be completed by the start date and is a condition of employment.
 This will be provided in the form of a driver's abstract demonstrating a satisfactory driving record with six demerits or fewer.

 • Have the ability to successfully obtain, and maintain, a vulnerable sector police information check (required upon offer and is a condition of employment).

-• Ability to pass physical and medical standards, including eyesight and audible, as outlined in the NFPA standard.
+• Ability to pass physical and medical standards, including eyesight and audible, as outlined in the National Fire Protection Association (NFPA) standard.

 NOTE: Out of province applicants with provisional registration with the Alberta College of Paramedics (pursing a Labour Mobility application) may be considered, full registration is required by the date of the interview.